Felicious/Boba-Bill/README.md

 name, how much they owe, need to be paid (this is the result, also used to create new transactions)

 #### Profile Variables
-1. id: corresponds with global ppl count
-2. firstName: user input.
+1. firstName: user input.
 If blank, generate random name
-3. transactionIds & valSpent: linked by index to keep track of how much spent at each transaction
+2. transactionIds & valSpent: linked by index to keep track of how much spent at each transaction
-4. valSpent: pos if person paid, neg if person owes something
+3. valSpent: pos if person paid, neg if person owes something

 #### Class Methods: Update Type